 Yes.
 Stress turns the body’s attention away from digestion making it harder for nutrients to be broken down, absorbed and waste to be eliminated.
 It also affects sleep which in turn affects skin.
 Here’s how you turn off stress for better skin, energy and health.

 Magnesium turns off stress.
 You need enough in all your cells for the proper recovery needed for healthy skin.
-In this package, we include our magnesium evaluation and magnesium menu to help you assess your teen’s current magnesium intake to see if its enough or what could be better.
+Our practitioners also have a quiz to help assess your teen’s current magnesium intake to see if its enough or what could be better.
+They may also share a menu to help you all choose what will be delicious for your teen.
 Grab these magnesium-rich treats for your teen.